dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-configuration.md

 :::moniker range=">= aspnetcore-6.0"

 ASP.NET Core Identity uses default values for settings such as password policy, lockout, and cookie configuration.
-These settings can be overridden in the `Startup` class.
+These settings can be overridden at application startup.

 ## Identity options

-The <xref:Microsoft.AspNetCore.Identity.IdentityOptions> class represents the options that can be used to configure the Identity system. `IdentityOptions` must be set **after** calling `AddIdentity` or `AddDefaultIdentity`.
+The <xref:Microsoft.AspNetCore.Identity.IdentityOptions> class represents the options that can be used to configure the Identity system. <xref:Microsoft.AspNetCore.Identity.IdentityOptions> must be set **after** calling <xref:Microsoft.Extensions.DependencyInjection.IdentityServiceCollectionExtensions.AddIdentity%2A> or <xref:Microsoft.Extensions.DependencyInjection.IdentityServiceCollectionUIExtensions.AddDefaultIdentity%2A>.

 ### Claims Identity